avanbath/Tic-Tac-York/README.md

 ## Functional Requirements
 - Users can play a game of tic-tac-toe versus a computer-controlled opponent or another local user with a visual board display
-- Users will be shown a welcome screen with the options to play, customize their mark, or learn how to play the game
+- Users will be shown a welcome screen with the option to play, customize their mark, or learn how to play the game
-- Users can interact with a “Play” button that will allow them to select the game mode of their liking
+- Users can interact with a “Play” button that will allow them to select from two game modes; player versus computer or player versus player
 - Users can interact with a “Tips and Tricks” button during the game to get helpful hints and tips to improve their strategy
 - Users can view their local weather forecast on the bottom-right of the screen, shown as widget that can be hidden/minimized for convenience
 - Users can select from a short list of icons (referred to as "marks") to use as their symbol for the game by pressing the "Customize Mark" button in the main menu
-- In a game versus a computer opponent, users will either go first or second based on random decision (to ensure fairness), and users will be told the decision once the game begins
+- In either game mode, users will go first/second based on random decision (to ensure fairness), and users will be told the decision once the game begins
-- Users can take turns with their opponent by interacting with the 3x3 grid, placing their symbol in any of the available spaces with a mouse click
+- Users can take turns with their opponent by interacting with the 3x3 grid, placing their symbol in any of the available spaces (mouse click)
-- If the user makes an illegal move (for example, if the space clicked on is already filled), then they will be prompted to choose an open space on the grid
+- If a user makes an illegal move (for example, if the space clicked on is already filled), then they will be prompted to choose an open space on the grid
 - A user can win the game by matching 3 of their symbols in a row, either horizontally, diagonally, or vertically
-- In a game versus a computer, a user can lose the game if the computer-controlled opponent matches 3 of their symbols in a row either horizontally, diagonally, or vertically
+- In a game versus a computer, a user can lose the game if the computer-controlled opponent matches 3 of their symbols in a row horizontally, diagonally, or vertically
 - Users can tie the game if neither them nor the opponent is able to satisfy the win condition before all the spaces in the grid are filled
+- Users are notified of their or their opponent's victory (or a tie) once the game has finished
+- Users can choose to play the game again or they can return to the main menu

 ## Project Interface Design (Wireframes)
 Combined Wireframes: [Click Here (PDF)](https://github.com/avanbath/tic-tac-york1012/blob/caf0fb30bea8bcaa62adb228dd945f69c2985c15/Wireframes.pdf)